 - A web server with support for MySQL databases

-- The web server must have support for a minimum of PHP version 5.6, but we recommend PHP 7 if it's available
+- The web server must have support a minimum of PHP 7, the 'libcurl' library and 'Mbstring'

 - A modern, HTML5 mobile responsive RapidWeaver theme (optional, but recommended)

 We generously provide a FREE demo version of RapidSearch Pro which you may download using the button above.
 This demo can be installed onto your computer, so you can fully explore all the options provided and ensure the stack meets your requirements.
 The free demo version is fully functioning; with the exception that automatic updates are disabled, a credit is displayed below the stack and the stack fades out of view after 60 seconds.
 If you decide to purchase RapidSearch Pro, you will get emailed a download link to an unlocked version of the stack; and any settings or content you've created with the demo will be preserved upon installing the paid version.
 The demo version is a good way to test if your web server is compatible.

 You can see a working example of RapidSearch Pro below.
 The shadow effect was created using the free Shady stack from Stacks4Stacks.
 Try a simple keyword like 'rapidsearch'.

 Setup instructionsIt might look a bit cumbersome and scary, but RapidSearch Pro is not too difficult to setup.
 If you've ever installed Wordpress before, then RapidSearch Pro has a very similar setup procedure.
 From our experience, most better web hosting companies are happy to assist you with creating the empty database.